tito-arch/BABC-2/content/post/meet-the-world-s-most-interesting-robots.md

 {{< youtube G-zyTlZQYpE >}}

-sophia sings better than you would [here](https://www.youtube.com/clip/UgkxxdWKvcK6yuWBuclEKlhbLlCbP9-p8PcA).
+Sophia sings better than you would [here](https://www.youtube.com/clip/UgkxxdWKvcK6yuWBuclEKlhbLlCbP9-p8PcA).

-## 3. PEPPER.
+## 4. PEPPER.

 ![Meet the world's most exciting Robots.](/uploads/fbf8gvuuyamjgk4.png)

 Pepper is an intelligent semi-humanoid robot that was built to curb labor shortages.
 Where?
 I have no idea.
 Just like ASIMO and Sophia, Pepper has a gender and is male.
 He moves on a rolling base.
-The company, **soft bank robotics** says that it was the first robot to recognize faces and human emotions.
+The company, **Soft Bank Robotics** says that it was the first robot to recognize faces and human emotions.

 Today, companies use Pepper to interact with their customers since the robot is very good at collecting data this helps companies to understand the taste of their customers.
-According to [[iee.org](iee.org)](https://robots.ieee.org/robots/pepper/), Renault, Nestle, and Uniqlo have used Pepper to interact with their customers.
+According to [[[iee.org](iee.org)](iee.org)]([https://robots.ieee.org/robots/pepper/](https://robots.ieee.org/robots/pepper/)), Renault, Nestle, and Uniqlo have used Pepper to interact with their customers.
 Pepper does not look intimidating. it is short and friendly and only costs **$1,500 per robot.** You can purchase the robot by visiting their website [here](https://www.softbankrobotics.com/emea/en/contact-us).

-## 4. AMECA.
+## 5. AMECA.

 ![Meet the world's most exciting Robots.](/uploads/fb_4glvx0aibtfp.jpeg)